marcglasberg/asyncredux.com/README.md

 ## Deploy

-- To deploy, simply push to the `main` branch.
-The website will be automatically deployed by CloudFlare after a few seconds.
+- To deploy, push to the `main` branch.
+CloudFlare will automatically deploy the website after a few seconds.

 ## Test on Android Simulator for Windows